Jim Haslett: New Orleans Saints

 In 2005, the Saints crashed to a 3–13 record.
 The season was marred by Hurricane Katrina's devastation of New Orleans.
 This forced the franchise to temporarily relocate to San Antonio, playing three of their 'home' games in the Alamodome.
 Another four home games were played in Baton Rouge at LSU's Tiger Stadium, and one took place at Giants Stadium in New Jersey (against the New York Giants).

-Haslett was fired after the close of the 2005 season and replaced by Sean Payton.
+Haslett was fired after the 2005 season.
+He finished his six-year tenure as the head coach of the Saints with the second most head coaching wins in franchise history, with a regular season record of 45–51.

 St. Louis Rams

 Haslett became the St. Louis Rams' defensive coordinator to start the 2006 season.
-On September 29, 2008 Haslett was named the interim head coach of the Rams after Scott Linehan was fired.
+On September 29, 2008, Haslett was named the interim head coach of the Rams after Scott Linehan was fired.
 The Rams gave Haslett an interim coach's contract, containing a clause that promised him the permanent head coach's job if the team won at least six games that season.
 Within a few weeks, this clause was nullified by the NFL, because it violated the league's "Rooney Rule".
-He won his first game as interim head coach of the Rams with a 19-17 victory over the 4-1 Washington Redskins.
+He won his first game as interim head coach of the Rams with a 19–17 victory over the 4-1 Washington Redskins.
 That win was followed by a 34-14 drubbing of the Dallas Cowboys on October 19, 2008.
-This brought the Rams to a 2-4 record.
-The team would lose their final 10 games, leaving Haslett with an interim record of 2-10 on the year.
+This brought the Rams to a 2–4 record.
+The team would lose their final 10 games, leaving Haslett with an interim record of 2–10 on the year.
 On January 15, 2009, the Rams announced that Haslett was no longer in consideration for the permanent head coaching position and that the team would be going in a "new direction".